thanh018/Summary/README.md

 ```
 - `My value: 3` was output to console each time `funcs[j]()` was invoked anonynomus function was bound to the same variable

-  3.2 Hoisting
+#3.
+Hoisting
-  - variables declared with var are hoisted
+  - Variables declared with `var` are hoisted
-  - initialize with undefined before the code run
+  - Initialize with `undefined` before the code run
-  - they are acessible in their enclosing scope even before the declared
+  - They are accessible in their enclosing scope even before the declared
   ```
     function run() {
-      console.log(foo); // undefined
+      console.log(VAR); // undefined
-      var foo = "Foo";
+      var VAR = "VAR";
-      console.log(foo); // Foo
+      console.log(VAR); // VAR
     }
     run();
   ```
-  - let variables are not initialized until their definition is evaluated.
+  - `let` variables are not initialized until their definition is evaluated.
   ```
     function checkHoisting() {
-      console.log(foo); // ReferenceError
+      console.log(LET); // ReferenceError
-      let foo = "Foo";
+      let LET = "LET";
     }
     checkHoisting();
   ```